krakintgithub/main/roadmap/Readme.md

 - Look for project incubators that would help Krakint take-off - done
 - Deploy the miner - done
 - Setup the chat or the communication channels for the community - done
-- Register the miner with the Canadian patent office (or US office if Canadian one is unreasonable) - when the group miner is done - WILLL NOT BE DONE (change of plans).
 - Light Paper Token writeup - done
 - Code and deploy the webpage. done
 - Add 10KRK to a miner, as a bounty to show how the miner works. done
 - Register Krakin't as the sole proprietorship in Canada, Ontario done
 - Coding the miner APP done

+CANCELED:
+- Register the miner with the Canadian patent office (or US office if Canadian one is unreasonable) - Miner is too simple.
+- If possible, make the miner work with adjusted Metamask - not a safe approach!